Season 1, Episode 10

 Lorne Brown:

-And that’s why I call my notice [inaudible 00:37:35] again, but I got it from you is, stop, and this is a reflection.
+And that’s why I call my notice, accept, choose again, but I got it from you is, stop, and this is a reflection.
 So, how am I cheating?
 Like, what’s this feel like, and then where is this in me?
-So, how can I ignore what’s happening out there and find out that feeling, not the… Not like cheating, like physically sleeping with… It’s the feeling, what’s it bring into me?
-And then finding that in me, and the regression to find out where do I have that feeling where I’m not being honored, or I don’t feel respected?
+So, how can I ignore what’s happening out there and find out that feeling, not the… Not like cheating, like physically sleeping with… It’s the feeling, what’s it bring to me?
+And then finding that in me, and the regression to find out where I have that feeling where I’m not being honored, or I don’t feel respected?
 Where’s that in me, where is it in my program?
-Because if my thoughts create my reality, thoughts lead to feelings, behaviors, then I just changed my perception of everything that’s happening.
-If I can get out of story and just pretend that that is just feedback from the universe, and where can I find this in me, and take it as a gift…
+Because if my thoughts create my reality, thoughts lead to feelings, behaviors, then I just change my perception of everything that’s happening.
+If I can get out of the story and just pretend that that is just feedback from the universe, and where can I find this in me, and take it as a gift…

 You said it earlier, it’s not happening to you, it’s happening for you.
 Can I use this as a gift to help me find the wound, so if I can clean up that wound I don’t have to experience that in the external world anymore, or perceive it?